Family & Spouse Visa Solicitors

 Our spouse visa solicitors also closely work with our Family law solicitors who will be able to guide you in respect of family law whether it is prior your arrival to the UK or after you are already in the UK.
 Coming to a foreign country has important implications and you might want to be prepared in respect of what your marriage will mean in respect of your finances, what entitlement you have to family assets, what your position is in respect of any family children etc. Therefore, it is always advisable to get full understanding of your rights under the UK family law before moving here.

 If you wish to apply for a UK Spouse Visa or Family Visa, please contact our Immigration Solicitors at our London office on 020 3372 5125 or complete our online form to make an appointment.
-Find out more information on our fees here.
+Find out more information on our fees and timescales here.